Configure Back-Channel Logout

 2. The session management functions should be able to retrieve a specific session by the sid value.

-3. Configure the logout callback endpoint:
+3. Configure the Back-Channel Logout endpoint:

 1. The endpoint must process only HTTP POST requests.